Packet 20g

 Anji Bai Cha

 Top shelf grade Pre Qing Ming Anji Green from old bushes.
-Hot summer meadows, nougat candy, warm cotton bedsheets and pumpkin seeds.
+Salted yolk custard, bran flakes, fresh peas, lemon posset and light jasmine.

 Mengding Gan Lu